theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallrule.md

 The initial connection is authenticated by IPsec by using AuthIP, but the quick mode SA permits clear-text traffic.
 To use this option, you must also configure an IPsec rule that specifies authentication with encapsulation none as a quick mode security method.
 In the Microsoft Management Console (MMC), authentication and encryption are combined into one set of radio buttons.
-In Windows Management Instrumentation (WMI) or Windows PowerShell®, authentication and encryption are given as two separate options.
+In Windows Management Instrumentation (WMI) or Windows PowerShell??, authentication and encryption are given as two separate options.
 The default value is Required.
 A rule can be queried for this condition, or modified by using the security filter object.
 See the Get-NetFirewallSecurityFilter cmdlet for more information.